ABOUT AKIHO

 AKIHO EUROPE

-AKIHO Europe is represented by the board of directors, which consists out of the following members:
+AKIHO Europe is led by a board of directors comprising the following members:

 Antonino Saporito (Italy)